barisbozkurt/AutomaticPCGclassification/README.md

 # Automatic heart sound classification for pathology detection

-This repository contains python implementation of one of the systems described in our submission under review:
+This repository contains python implementation of one of the systems described in:

 > Bozkurt, B., Germanakis, I., & Stylianou, Y. (2018).
 A study of time-frequency features for CNN-based automatic heart sound classification for pathology detection.
 Computers in Biology and Medicine, 100(July 2017), 132–143. http://doi.org/10.1016/j.compbiomed.2018.06.026.